Machining with industrial robots

 Machining with robots instead of using a CNC machine is becoming an increasingly popular option.
 Particularly for the manufacture of large and also complex items across a wide range of materials and applications.
 We have become established as the UK’s leading robot integrator specialising in machining applications.
 This is due to being able to provide a more cost-effective machining solution than traditional machine tools.
 This is especially the case when producing larger parts in plastic, foam, composites and softer metals.
 In addition, CNC robotic systems have been used to replace many hand-finishing tasks.
 Furthermore machining with robots can often provide a faster and more consistent approach than manual operations.

-In many of our applications, a system based around a robot has been supplied at around half the price of a machining centre with a similar working envelope.
+In many of our applications, a system based around a robot can be supplied at around half the price of a machining centre with a similar working envelope.
 The superior rigidity of machine tools does allow them to work to higher levels of precision and to cut harder materials.
 However, robots are capable of processing the materials used in industries as diverse as engineering, architecture and entertainment.
 They are also capable of working to the levels of accuracy required for most large-scale manufacturing.

 The other key advantage of using robots is their flexibility.
-A single unit is able to be fitted with various heads and used at different stages in the manufacturing process.
+A single unit can be fitted with various heads and used at different stages in the manufacturing process.
 For example, a robot can be fitted with an additive-manufacturing head to build up near-net-shape parts and then with a spindle to machine the final component.
 Similarly, in composites manufacture, one robot can be used to create a mould or pattern.
 To then produce the fixtures needed to hold the part during finishing, and then to trim and drill the parts made from that tooling.

 Indeed, using robots for finishing often offers the biggest cost benefits.
 Tooling typically needs to be made only once, while many hundreds, or even thousands, of parts might need to be finished.
 Using robots gives greater consistency than manual operations, as well as being quicker in most cases.